AngryProgrammerInside/NC-API-Documentation/README.md

 ## PowerShell WebserviceProxy

 Notice the WebserviceProxy is discontinued after PowerShell version 5.1.
+You can find alternative code in [Appendix H - WebserviceProxy Alternative](#appendix-h---webserviceproxy-alternative)

 As a preface to the usage of the New-WebserviceProxy cmdlet, we will focus on the v2 rather than v1 legacy API as the v1 endpoint maybe deprecated at some point.